844.520.6993

 • Pegs you as a true professional

 When you are insured with Insurance Canopy, you also have exclusive access to our online badge and can feature it on your site to display your proof of insurance.
-This badge shows your customers that they are working with a true professional and can offer them peace of mind.
-Plus, you can easily opt-in to our renewal process to help prevent gaps in coverage.
+This badge shows your customers that they are working with a true professional.
+Plus, you can easily opt-in to our

 There you have it!
 While there’s so much more you can try out and implement, we hope these house cleaning marketing tips were helpful.
 Marketing is all about experimentation and figuring out which ideas work best for you.
-As you personalize your brand, do your research, and make connections, and as you put in the effort, you can rest easy knowing that your strategy has been boosted and that you have a leg up on the competition.
+As you personalize your brand, do your research, and make connections, and as you put in the effort, you can rest easy knowing that your strategies on how to advertise house cleaning services have been boosted and that you now have a leg up on the competition.

 Get Covered With